learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 ## Compare Performance of an Classifier with PCA

-So our principle components above explained 95% of variance in the data.
+So our principal components above explained 95% of variance in the data.
 How much would it effect the accuracy of a classifier?
 The best way to answer this is with a simple classifier like `KNeighborsClassifier`.
-We can try to classify this dataset in its original form vs. principle components computed above.
+We can try to classify this dataset in its original form vs. principal components computed above.

 - Run a `KNeighborsClassifier` to classify the Iris dataset
 - Use a trai/test split of 80/20